Brighton, Queensland: Education

-Nashville State School is a government primary (Prep-6) school for boys and girls on the corner of Baskerville and Douglas Streets.
+Nashville State School is a government primary (Prep–6) school for boys and girls on the corner of Baskerville and Douglas Streets.
 In 2018, the school had an enrolment of 352 students with 26 teachers (23 full-time equivalent) and 18 non-teaching staff (11 full-time equivalent).

-St Kieran's Catholic School is a Catholic primary (Prep-6) school for boys and girls at 15 Greenwood Street.
+St Kieran's Catholic School is a Catholic primary (Prep–6) school for boys and girls at 15 Greenwood Street.
 In 2018, the school had an enrolment of 277 students with 23 teachers (17 full-time equivalent) and 18 non-teaching staff (9 full-time equivalent).

-Autism Queensland Education & Therapy Centre is a private primary and secondary (Prep-12) facility of Autism Queensland Education & Therapy Centre (headquartered at Sunnybank Hills) at 136 North Road.
+Autism Queensland Education & Therapy Centre is a private primary and secondary (Prep–12) facility of Autism Queensland Education & Therapy Centre (headquartered at Sunnybank Hills) at 136 North Road.

+There are no government secondary schools in Brighton.
+The nearest government secondary school is Bracken Ridge State High School in neighbouring Bracken Ridge to the south-west.

 Amenities

 Brighton Health Campus is at 29 Nineteenth Avenue.

 Brighton is serviced by a fortnightly visit of the Brisbane City Council's mobile library service in the car park at Decker Park on 25th Avenue.

 There are a number of parks in the suburb, including: